QuentinRa/blog.quentinra.dev/programming-languages/web/php/frameworks/ci/index.md

 ##### app/Controllers

-A controller is a PHP script that can render multiple views or your application.
+A controller is a PHP script that can render multiple views of your application.
 We usually create one controller per set of related views.

 ```php!
 <?php // Home.php